lsst-ts/observatory-ops-docs/Non-Standard-Operations/Computer-Room-Shutdown/index.rst

 auxtel-archiver.cp.lsst.org - can always be shut down if we are not taking data, will lose ability to ingest data in Butler if taking data

 auxtel-daq-mgt.cp.lsst.org - can always be shut down if we are not taking data, will lose connection/monitoring of the WREB a

+Tier 2
+^^^^^^
+The following is the list computers will be powered off alerting the system owners, but not taking down the control system

+* Control System
+yagan[13-20].cp.lsst.org
+azar[02-03].cp.lsst.org
+love02.cp.lsst.org

+Tier 3
+^^^^^^
+The following is the list computers will be powered off alerting the system owner, taking down the control system but not the communications to the summit

+* IT
+vsphere1.cp.lsst.org
+core[2 instances].cp.lsst.org (not dns of foreman hypervisor) elqui[01-18].cp.lsst.org
+ipsec switches
+leafs of each rack (except A1) ipmi of each rack (expect A1) all vms except hvac monitoring

+* Control System
+yagan[01-12].cp.lsst.org
+azar01.cp.lsst.org
+love01.cp.lsst.org
+chonchon[01-03].cp.lsst.org
+nfs1.cp.lsst.org
+tma-controller01 (open tekniker and phase cabinet doors) hexrot-vm01 (shut off topend machines) m1m3-dev (already disconnected from hardware) comcam-mcm comcam-db01 auxtel-mcm auxtel-db01 fp01 (only if warmup cameras) daq mgt (only if warmup cameras) daq ATCA crates (only if warmup cameras)

+Tier 4
+^^^^^^
+The following is the list computers will be powered off that will take down the communications to the summit.

+* IT:
+core[remaining].cp.lsst.org (includes foremand and dns) yepun[01-05].cp.lsst.org
+nvr01.cp.lsst.org
+network devices (spines, agg, leafs, wlc, cucm, etc) dwdm